Madeline Davis: Politics and research

-In 1988, she addressed the American Library Association's 95th Conference on AIDS in the Workplace.
+In 1988, she addressed the American Library Association's 95th conference, on AIDS in the workplace.
 Davis lectured on women's history, sex, and gender issues at a number of universities.

 In 1993, with Elizabeth L. Kennedy, Davis co-authored Boots of Leather, Slippers of Gold: The History of a Lesbian Community, gathering 14 years of research into the history of gay women in Buffalo from the 1930s to the 1960s.
 Based on oral histories of 45 women, the book won awards from the American Sociological Association, the American Anthropological Association and the Lambda Literary Foundation, and was reprinted on its 20th anniversary.
 Davis published numerous journal and magazine articles on sexuality and women's history, as well as short stories and poetry.

 In 2001, Davis founded the Buffalo Gay, Lesbian, Bisexual, Transgender Archives, which collects and preserves the history of Buffalo and western New York's gay communities.
 The archives were moved to the E. H. Butler Library at Buffalo State College in 2009 and called the Dr. Madeline Davis LGBTQ Archive of Western New York.
 The archives house the largest collection of LGBTQ+ documents in the region.
 Retired in 1995 from her day job as a chief conservator and head of preservation in the Buffalo and Erie County Public Library System, Davis worked as a writer, archivist, historian, political activist, and director of the archives.

 In 2009, Davis was the subject of the documentary film Swimming with Lesbians, directed by David B. Marshall.
 The documentary outlined her work with the archives as well as her personal life and that of her close friends.
-The film won the Mary Elizabeth Knight Award (Jury Award for Best Local Film) at the 2009 ImageOUT film festival in Rochester, New York, and both Marshall and Davis were present at the screening at the George Eastman House's Dryden Theatre.
+The film won the Mary Elizabeth Knight Award (a juried award for best local film) at the 2009 ImageOUT film festival in Rochester, New York.

-In 2012, Davis was named as an inductee of The Advocate magazine's Hall of Fame.
+In 2012, Davis was inducted into The Advocate's Hall of Fame.
 Davis was the inductee representing 1972, the year she became the first openly gay delegate to a major party's national convention.

 Davis continued to be involved in politics, and served as the vice president for community liaison for Stonewall Democrats.